breki/demeton/pomodoro-Demeton.md

 ﻿## Fri 18.10.
+- Unified the default parameter values into constants.
-- Implemented rendering of command arguments and options.
+- Implemented rendering of command arguments, options and switches.
 - Fixed a bug in one of `Mixing Rgba8Bit colors` properties.

 ## Thu 17.10.